johnnymast/redbox-hydrator/README.md

 ## Author

 Redbox-hydrate is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
-For feature requests and suggestions you could consider sending me an e-mail.
+For feature requests or suggestions you could consider sending me an e-mail.

 ## License